siddou/siddou.github.io/_posts/2021-03-09-aws-solutions-architect-notes.md

 - Volumes will ALWAYS be in the same availability zone as the EC2 instance.
 - To move an EC2 volume from one AZ to another, take a snapshot of it, create an AMI from the snapshot and then use the AMI to launch the EC2 instance in a new AZ.
 - To move an EC2 volume from one region to another, take a snapshot of it, create an AMI from the snapshot and then copy the AMI from one region to the other.
 Then use the copied AMI to launch the new EC2 instance in the new region.

+#### Amazon Data Lifecycle Manager (DLM)

+- automate the creation, retention, and deletion of snapshots taken to back up your Amazon EBS volumes

 ### Efs